 Only these accounts allow you to make outgoing automated payments:

-- Current account
+- current account

-- Basic bank account
+- basic bank account.

-The Post Office® card account and some prepaid cards do not allow you to make outgoing automated payments.
+Some prepaid cards do not allow you to make outgoing automated payments.

 What does each account offer?